-Government Assessments of BPA
+Government Assessments of Bisphenol A

 The safety of BPA has been reviewed by regulatory agencies including the Food and Drug Administration (FDA).
 The FDA has published health and safety assessments of BPA since 2008, and now clearly states that “BPA is safe at the very low levels that occur in some foods.”